Get matched with vetted scholarships and enter our

 Do Rhodes Scholars get paid?

-Rhodes Scholars are not paid per say, but they may receive a stipend that they can use to pay for daily expenses.
-You may also receive money for things like travel expenses and housing.
-For the most part, Rhodes Scholars should have minimal expenses during their academic pursuits at Oxford.
+Rhodes Scholars are not paid per say, but they receive a stipend that they can use to pay for daily living expenses and accommodations.
+You also receive money for two economy tickets from the U.S. to the U.K. For the most part, Rhodes Scholars should have minimal expenses during their academic pursuits at Oxford.